d11wtq/node-http-cache/README.md

 });
 ```

-You may also expressly force or deny caching by setting `evaluator.cacheable`
+You may also expressly force or deny caching by setting `evaluator.storable`
 to true or false.
 Unless you are certain, you should not set this manually,
 however, since it is final and conclusive—the cache won't make it's own
 decision if you decide for it.